 Go to any of the main pages of this site showcased in the top navigation and, yep, still WordPress.

 WordPress websites offer much more than the few five or ten benefits you usually hear about.
 A blogging software-based website was termed as the new evolution of how websites are constructed.
 Now, WordPress is the content management system all websites and blogs are compared to.

-Blogs just have a few more cylinders under the hood, if I was to use a metaphor.
+The blog area of your website just has a few more cylinders under the hood, if I was to use a metaphor.
 In fact, I wrote a blog post that suggested your WordPress website is the very heart of ALL of your Internet marketing efforts.

-I don’t know why the power of WordPress is still being so under-rated after all these years, because I believe this beloved software was responsible for business owners no longer being held hostage to their designers and virtual assistants.
+After all these years, the power of WordPress is still under-rated by so many hard core coders and IT experts.
+This software, beloved by so many, was responsible for business owners no longer being held hostage to their designers and virtual assistants.
 Owners could easily learn the basic operations of adding and changing content on their websites.
 And, that changed the industry!

 - Save Money – No longer do you need to send the most basic text changes to your designer or even have your designer add new pages or blog posts for you.
 Make the edits yourself whenever you want and save the money you would’ve paid your designer for more important things by adding new content on your own.
 Times are tight and managing your own text, photos and video for your website is a great way to contribute to saving costs.

 - Greater Accessibility – Make changes or add content from any computer in the world with Internet access and a browser—without the need for additional software or fixing firewall settings.